signature-opensource/CK-Globalization/README.md

 MUST be considered case insensitive) and holds the fallbacks, the latter carries a basic memory cache of available translations.

-Note that for us, the 3 cultures on the path "en-us" - "en" - "" (Invariant) are *de facto* the same and cannot have any cached translation dictionary.
+Note that for us, the 2 cultures on the path "en" and "" (Invariant) are *de facto* the same and cannot have any cached translation dictionary.

 #### Inventing CultureInfo